tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 To filter the tank, you first need to specify what you want to do with it :
 Do you want to setup a natural aquarium?
 A breeding project?
 An aquascaping tank?
 Or do you want to raise shrimp ?

-If you want to use the tank for breeding fish, say [molly fish](https://tmaquaponics.github.io/2025/02/08/molly-fish.html){:target="_blank"}, then you have three options :
+If you want to use the tank for breeding fish, say [molly fish](https://tmaquaponics.github.io/2025/02/08/molly-fish.html){:target="_blank"}, then we suggest the following options :

 1. A bare bottom tank with a sponge or box filter.
 No substrate means the tank is easier to clean, but you get particles floating around in the water all the time (the fish will constantly stir up detritus that collects at the bottom) and the sponge filter will get dirty quicker.
 A gravel bottom will collect fish waste and your sponge filter will remain operational for a longer period of time before requiring any cleaning.
 But, you will also have to clean the gravel from time to time.

-2. Undergravel filter
-3. HOB filter is the way to go if you want to do an aquascaping tank.
+2. An undergravel filter.
+3. A HOB filter.
 It is easy to setup and clean, and you have access to all the corners of your tank.
+For our use case, it can be used as a complementary filtration if you want to stock up the tank.

-> You can combine an undergravel filter with a sponge or HOB filter, to get the benefits of both.
-The general advice however is to keep a bare bottom tank with a box filter.
-That way, you can siphon the bottom of the tank more easily and the box filter can be customized at your convenience.
-Zero moving parts, minimum maintenance.
+> You can combine an undergravel filter with a sponge or HOB filter to get the benefits of both.

 <ins>Seeding and cycling your tank</ins>

 Seeding and cycling are a common practice in the hobby when setting up a new aquarium.
 It takes about a month for the beneficial bacteria to colonize your tank and media, so we want to take some from an established tank to jump start that process and reduce the time before we can put fish in our tank.

-You can seed and aquarium using different methods.
+You can seed and aquarium using different methods :

+1. Squeezing a dirty sponge filter into your water.
+2. Using colonized media from another tank.
+3. Using commercial products.

 **Breeding project**

 Our setup is built using 100 Litres totes but it will work with every water container, from small 20 gallons glass tanks to big 1000L totes.
 It's objective is to reduce maintenance and establish a filtration system with minimum cost and human intervention.

-<ins>Specifications :</ins>
+<ins>Specifications</ins>

 4. All containers are connected together.
 5. Each container is a filter of its own.